 It is the policy of RRUUC that all authorized persons working with vulnerable adults shall receive training in recognizing and reporting adult abuse and neglect.

 Any indication of adult abuse or neglect shall be brought to the immediate attention of a Safe Congregation Committee member.
-The SCC will assess the situation, make the report if warranted, and report the situation to the and the Chair of the Board of Trustees.
+The SCC will assess the situation, make the report if warranted, and report the situation to the Sr. Minister and the Chair of the Board of Trustees.

 Telephone numbers for 24 hour reporting of suspected adult abuse or neglect: